Andrea Montesinos Cantú: 2017–2018 season: Mexican junior champion

-2018–2019 season
+2018–2019 season: Senior international debut

 Montesinos Cantú made her senior debut in August 2018, placing seventh at the Philadelphia Summer International.
 Competing in the ISU Challenger Series, she finished eleventh at the 2018 CS U.S. Classic, eleventh at the 2018 CS Autumn Classic International, and fifteenth at the 2018 CS Golden Spin of Zagreb.
 She also appeared at a pair of JGP events, placing sixteenth in Bratislava, Slovakia, and seventeenth in Yerevan, Armenia.

 In February, Montesinos Cantú finished twentieth at the 2019 Four Continents Championships in Anaheim, California.
 A month later, she competed at the 2019 World Junior Championships in Zagreb, Croatia, but she did not advance to the free skate after placing forty-third in the short.

-2019–2020 season
+2019–2020 season: First Mexican national title

 Montesinos Cantú opened her season at the second event of the ISU Junior Grand Prix in Lake Placid, New York, where she set a new personal best of 50.59 in the short program.
 She finished seventeenth.
 Competing on the Challenger series, she was tenth at the 2019 CS Autumn Classic International with personal bests in all three scores, then fifth at the 2019 CS U.S. Classic, and finally twentieth at the 2019 CS Golden Spin of Zagreb.

 In the second half of the season, Montesinos Cantú was sixteenth at the 2020 Four Continents Championships and thirty-eighth at the 2020 World Junior Championships.